Peter and I arrived in Avignon mid-day on a Thursday and stayed three nights at a hotel located outside the city walls.

 Although I was dripping in sweat by the time I was done taking photos of the bridge, the hike was worth it for the view.

 As a bonus, there’s a cafe in the garden where you can enjoy a cold glass of something to celebrate your achievement of reaching the garden!

-Other than visiting the bridge and the garden, walking around the city centre, and briefly stepping foot in Les Halles (food hall/market), we did not accomplish any other touristy things in Avignon.
+Other than visiting the bridge and the garden, walking around the city center, and briefly stepping foot in Les Halles (food hall/market), we did not accomplish any other touristy things in Avignon.
 We were there for the wine and sunshine, after all.

 Our desire for wine brought us to a few wine bars and on a wine tour of the Châteauneuf-du-Pape AOC.
-And our desire for sunshine brought us to the hotel’s pool where two bottles of wine accompanied us at our sun loungers.
+And our desire for sunshine brought us to the hotel’s pool, where two bottles of wine accompanied us at our sun loungers.

 Between the wine tour, the minimal sightseeing, and the day at the pool, we had a perfect mix of wine’ing, learning, and relaxing.